MahediKamalFSM/F1.VISA.USA/README.md

 <a name="Visa-Process"></a>
 ## 🧾 Visa Process
-- You can statrt this process after you get you I-20
+- You can start this process after you get your I-20
 ### Filling DS-160 Form
 - Don't make any mistakes, it's very important. link of DS-160 https://ceac.state.gov/GenNIV/Default.aspx
 - You must fill out this form before you schedule your visa appointment.